-The Westadium consortium has been appointed by the Government of Western Australia to design, build, partially finance and maintain the new 60,000 seat Perth Stadium and Sports Precinct.
+The Westadium consortium was appointed by the Government of Western Australia to design, build, partially finance and maintain the new 60,000 seat Optus Stadium and Sports Precinct.

 Optus Stadium is a world-class multi-purpose venue, using an innovative 'fans first' design.
 The $1.6Bn multi-purpose venue has been designed to accommodate a wide range of uses including AFL, cricket, rectangular field sports (rugby, soccer), athletics, and entertainment events.
 The impressive 60,000 seats places the stadium in Australia’s top three venues for audience capacity.

 For more information on the Optus Stadium, visit the website here.

 Main image supplied by Multiplex, other images supplied by Optus Stadium.